se-umn/artisan/README.md

     - For carved test coverage: `make coverage-carved-tests`

 # Benchmark applications
+Each of the forks has a branch named `abc`, which is the one prepared for benchmarking.
+The branch has the state of the listed tag/commit.

 | Name              | Tag/Commit                               | Fork                                         | .. |
 |-------------------|------------------------------------------|----------------------------------------------|----|